altruisticDataAnalysis/lifeHacks/hammock.md

 Use a Fisherman's knot for the continuous loop.
 Then attached to guyline to the shock cord with a single or double Becket's hitch.

+### Jug Sling

 Wrap the guyline in a figure-8 pattern across palm using thumb and pinky.
 Finish the final 1' by wrapping around the figure-8 loop and ending with a slippery hitch.

+### Boots and Pack

+Hang boots and backpack at edges of hammock with mitten hooks or biners

+### Gear Hammock

+Use a small round stone as a gathering on the top of the backpack cover to attach some Zing-it.
+Lash more Zing-it to the bottom of the cover for a gear hammock below the hammock.

 ### Calf Ridge